-Here’s another special rare tropical fruit tree that can be grown at home: sapodilla, or chicle zapote in Spanish, a native tree in our region.
+Here is another special rare tropical fruit tree that can be grown at home in Costa Rica: sapodilla, or chicle zapote in Spanish, a native tree in our region.

 Sapodilla is found in forests throughout Central America and Mexico, and is now cultivated in most tropical regions of the world.
 It grows well in warmer regions of the country at elevations up to 1,500 m.

 Sapodillas grow best in well-drained soils, particularly those high in limestone; however, loamy clay soils also serve well.
 Seeds are usually used for propagation, although commercial plantings often use grafting, air layering or stem cuttings.
 Grafted trees produce fruit in three to five years, whereas seedling trees may take five to eight years.